arslankhanali/ParsingIMDB/Readme.md

         ]
     }
 }
-}
 ```

 ## Future
-Connect with a dockerised instance of mongodb
+Connect with a dockerised instance of mongodb\
 Develop a front end